ulrichwisser/umpy/README.md

 - checks that DS uses allowed digest type
 - checks that DS uses allowed algorithm

-TODO: check that label is delegated
+- checks that a label with a DS record is delegated

 Configuration: see Allowed Algorithms and Allowed Digest Types